Loading... Please wait...CERTIFICATION COMPETENCY GUIDELINES

 CERTIFICATION EARNED: Participants may earn certification as Seasonal Equestrian Staff or Assistant Seasonal Equestrian Staff.
 This certification is valid only at the CHA Program Member facility where the individual is employed or sponsored and enables them to work only under the supervision of a CHA Certified Instructor or Guide (Level 2 or higher).
 Participants will be evaluated according to Level 1 or Assistant Standard or Trail horsemanship skills.
 Seasonal certification is non-renewable and expires at the end of the calendar year.

-CHA Skills Clinics are single-day or multi-day events covering:
+CHA Skills Workshops are single-day or multi-day events covering:

 All topics taught in CHA Skills Clinics must be of a nature that is generally covered in current CHA Certification Programs.
 Topics such as starting colts, round pen reasoning or specific performance level disciplines cannot be currently covered under the auspices of CHA, since CHA does not currently have certifications to support these techniques.

-All advertisements for CHA Skills Clinics shall include the content being covered in the clinic and must also include the level at which the clinic is being taught (i.e., Level 1-4).
+All advertisements for CHA Skills Workshops shall include the content being covered in the clinic and must also include the level at which the clinic is being taught (i.e., Level 1-4).

-CHA Skills clinics may be taught by one or more CHA Certified Instructor(s) with a current certification one level higher than the intended levels to be covered in the clinic.
-The instructor must receive prior approval from the CHA Program Director to staff a skills clinic.
+CHA Skills Workshops may be taught by one or more CHA Certified Instructor(s) with a current certification one level higher than the intended levels to be covered in the clinic.
+The instructor must receive prior approval from the CHA Program Director to staff a skills workshop.
 This approval will be part of the clinic application process.

-CHA Skills Clinics may be conducted at any suitable facility; the site does not have to be a CHA Program Member.
+CHA Skills Workshops may be conducted at any suitable facility; the site has to be a CHA Program Member.

-An application to conduct a CHA Skills Clinic shall be submitted to the CHA office and referred to the CHA Program Director for final approval.
+An application to conduct a CHA Skills Workshop shall be submitted to the CHA office and referred to the CHA Program Director for final approval.
 The application will include:

 The Equine Facility Management (EFM) program is a twenty-hour certification clinic to evaluate participants on their skills and knowledge of equine facility management.
 Participants will demonstrate skills and take a written test at each of four levels of certification.
 Each participant starts at level 1 and may proceed to the next level upon successful completion of each level and may receive up to Level 4 Certification during the twenty-hour clinic.